Former Fire Chief Who Died At Trump Rally Used His Body To Shield Family From Gunfire

-(AP) — The former fire chief who was killed at a Pennsylvania rally for Donald Trump spent his final moments diving in front of his family to protect them from gunfire that rang out Saturday during an assassination attempt against the former president.
+BUFFALO TOWNSHIP, Pa.
+(AP) — The former fire chief who was killed at a Pennsylvania rally for Donald Trump spent his final moments diving down in front of his family, protecting them from the gunfire that rang out Saturday during an assassination attempt against the former president.

-Pennsylvania Gov. Josh Shapiro confirmed Sunday that Corey Comperatore, 50, had died a “hero,” using his body as a shield to protect both his wife and daughter from the bullets.
+Corey Comperatore’s quick decision to use his body as a shield against the bullets flying toward his wife and daughter rang true to the close friends and neighbors who loved and respected the proud 50-year-old Trump supporter, noting that the Butler County resident was a “man of conviction.”

-“His wife shared with me that he dove on his family to protect them,” Shapiro said.
+“He’s a literal hero.
+He shoved his family out of the way, and he got killed for them,” said Mike Morehouse, who lived next to Comperatore for the last eight years.
+“He’s a hero that I was happy to have as a neighbor.”

 “My family was sitting in the front, near where the President was speaking,” Jackson said.
 “They heard shots ringing out — my nephew then realized he had blood on his neck and something had grazed and cut his neck.
 He was treated by the providers in the medical tent.”